aurelienpierreeng/VirtualSecretary/docs/index.md

 * detect spoofed emails and send them to the spam box,
 * mirror your Instagram comments into an IMAP folder, respecting their original date, author, and threading, and attaching the original media,
 * create advanced autoresponders, based on timeframes and number of unread messages in your mailbox,
+* detect the language of an email.

+In the future, it will be able to :

+* add an "urgent" tag to emails sent by people with whom you have an appointment scheduled in the next 48 hours,
+* add a "client" tag to emails sent by someone who bought your product (connecting to the MySQL database of your Prestashop or WordPress WooCommerce website).

 ## Quick demos